cicwi/RECAST3D/README.md

 RECAST3D is visualization software for tomographic imaging based on on-demand reconstruction of arbitrary slices, and is built for use in a distributed, real-time, and online reconstruction pipeline.

-This repository also contains two support libraries, *TomoPackets* and *SliceRecon*.
+The repository also contains two support libraries, *TomoPackets* and *SliceRecon*.

 The TomoPackets library defines a protocol for sending messages between the different components (scanners, reconstruction nodes, visualization workstations) for